Home | Activities & Events | Mindfulness Meditation Circle

 Sunday Meditation and Discussion

-On Sunday, we will discuss Chapter 6: Wealth and Pleasure
+On Sunday, we will discuss Chapter 11: Virtue.

-*New* You can access audio recordings of recent meditations through the following link: http://tinyurl.com/DbsaMeditations2024
+*New* You can access audio recordings of recent meditations by clicking here.

 Computer-generated transcripts for audio recordings are available for each topic in its sub-folder.
-Thanks to Scott and Dari for generating these!
+Thanks to Scott and Dari for their help!

 Facilitators